SecuritasMachina/docker-headless-developer-java-vnc/README.md

 ## Bux for Bugs

 Found a vulnerability?
-Let us know and we'll send a reward for your time
+Let me know and I'll send a reward for your time

 ## License
 Apache License 2.0